How do I get more traffic to my dealership?

 Dealership reviews not only have the power to influence consumer decisions but can strengthen a company’s credibility.
 Dealer reviews have the power to gain customer trust, and they encourage people to interact with the sales and service departments.
 Customer interaction ultimately leads to improved profits for the dealership.

-You should also respond to negative dealership reviews to show you take them seriously and placate the unhappy customer.
+You should also respond to negative dealership reviews to show you take them seriously and placate unhappy customers.
 But make sure you’re extremely courteous — attacking them back will only make you look unprofessional and their review more credible in the eyes of the reader.

 I hope that this list helps you with some thought starters on how to drive more digital and foot traffic to your dealership.
 Tackling all of these can be difficult for sure so take it one step at a time.
-Obviously, if you need help with any of these subjects or ideas – contact me anytime!
+Obviously, if you need help with any of these subjects or ideas – Contact Shawn Ryder Digital anytime!